cver6/CDM-Net/README.md

 ![Urban](Urban500.png)

-### 3.For Multi-weather-University1652 use Dynamic_Weather.py to generate
+### 3.For Multi-Weather University-1652 use Dynamic_Weather.py to generate

 **Set mode=1:**